 Orientation/training

 Residents will be oriented to the department during the first week of the residency.
 This will consist of an overview of Children’s Minnesota, the pharmacy department, introduction to department procedures and opportunities to discuss work responsibilities with various department members.
+Within the first two weeks of residency, the residents will also undergo a full orientation of the residency program.
 The majority of training will occur during the first 5-6 weeks of the residency.
 It is expected that by the end of this time the resident will be competent to work on line shifts as a decentralized pharmacist at Children’s Minnesota.
 Residents may have the option to begin their orientation prior to July 1.
 Depending on when the resident begins their training, this could free up additional time for elective rotations later in the year.

 Residency learning experiences